Pedestrian Safety in Construction Zones: What You Need to Know

 Pedestrian walkways

-Like sidewalk sheds, pedestrian walkways are temporary structures that help pedestrians pass safely by construction sites, demolition zones, etc. Most are corridors that provide safe, enclosed temporary walkways when sidewalks and other pedestrian paths must be closed so work can proceed.
+Like sidewalk sheds, pedestrian walkways are temporary structures that help pedestrians walk safely past construction sites, demolition zones, etc. Most are corridors that provide safe, enclosed temporary walkways when sidewalks and other pedestrian paths must be closed so work can proceed.

 Channelizing devices